jhobbs/mathnotes/ode/chapter 04 - linear differential equations of order greater than one/lesson 21 - solution of the nonhomogeneous linear differential equation of order n with constant coefficients.md

 ---
 layout: page
-title: Solution of the Nonhomogeneous Linear Differential Equation of Order n with Constant Coefficients
+title: Solution of the Nonhomogeneous Linear Differential Equation of Order n with Constant Coefficients (Method of Undetermined Coefficients)
 ---

-# Solution of the Nonhomogeneous Linear Differential Equation of Order n with Constant Coefficients
+# Solution of the Nonhomogeneous Linear Differential Equation of Order n with Constant Coefficients (Method of Undetermined Coefficients)

 From 19.3 and 19.41 we have that the general solution of a nonhomogeneous linear differential equation of order n: